 The IRA uses depreciation recapture to collect taxes on the financial gain a taxpayer earns from the sale of a property.
 Luckily, there is a way in which you can avoid this.
 Generally speaking, you can do so by exchanging one property for another “like-kind” one.

 That said, if you swap an improved property and land with an improved land lacking a building, then any claim you may have previously made on the building could end up being considered ordinary income.

-To a savvy investor, a 1031 exchange can arguably be a great investment strategy.
+To an investor that owns more than just personal properties, a 1031 exchange can arguably be a great investment strategy.
 It’s without a doubt behind the success of countless real estate investors.
 When done right it can be an excellent tax deferral strategy, however, the process can be confusing.
 Therefore, it's best to consult a real estate agent or property manager before making any exchanges or sales.

 Please note that this guide is only meant to be informational.
 For further help, please hire expert services, such as those offered by Income Realty Corporation.
 Contact us today to discover how we can help you!